If you’re looking for some not-so-secret tips on how to become a successful sales rep - look no further!

 That way, you can give them pinpoint responses that address their pain points and be prepared for those same issues on future calls.

-Jennifer Gray, Account Manager at Cognism, said this:
+Jennifer Gray, Account Manager at Cognism, said:

 When you actively listen, you put the prospect at the heart of your outreach, and you’ll continuously learn along the way!